xKiian/cloudflare-jsd/readme.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+## Note

+This is **NOT** a cloudflare turnstile solver.
+It's a completetly different challenge.
+Please stop making Issues about it.

 ## Disclaimer

 This package is unofficial and not affiliated with Cloudflare.
 Use it responsibly and in accordance with Cloudflare's terms of service.